 A Complete Recovery for a Young Mother’s Heart

 Cecy experienced a challenging pregnancy and at 32 weeks, her water broke.
-Andy brought Cecy to the Ogden Regional Medical Center in Ogden, UT and she was admitted for a C-section.
+Her husband Andy brought Cecy to the Ogden Regional Medical Center in Ogden, UT and she was admitted for a C-section.

 Once in the catheterization lab, Dr. Julia Ansari, interventional cardiologist and director of the catheterization lab, knew the Impella® heart pump would be needed to support Cecy’s weak heart.
-She inserted the Impella CP® heart pump through the femoral artery of Cecy’s groin to the heart’s main pumping chamber.
+She inserted the Impella CP® heart pump.
 The cardiology team then ran a diagnostic angiogram to identify why her heart had weakened.
 To their surprise, Cecy did not have post-partum cardiomyopathy but instead, she had significant blockages in every main artery of her heart.
-Diabetes and Addison’s disease are risk factors for premature coronary disease.
-Fortunately with the support of the Impella heart pump, Dr. Ansari placed stents and restored blood flow to Cecy’s heart without surgery.
+Fortunately, with the support of the Impella heart pump, Dr. Ansari placed stents and restored blood flow to Cecy’s heart without surgery.